codepuncher/dotfiles/README.md

 # dotfiles
-My dotfiles, used on Ubuntu and macOS systems.
+My dotfiles, used on Ubuntu, Arch and macOS systems.

 ## Requirements
 - ZSH